-We’ve had three other public meetings for the benefit of leaseholders:
+We’ve had four public meetings for the benefit of leaseholders:

 If you have an old lease you may be being overcharged for administration.
 Full details here